Private Letter Ruling Attorney for High-Value Tax Certainty

 -

-Structure requests to maximize the likelihood of a favorable outcome
+How to structure the request to maximize the likelihood of a favorable outcome